Eyadeltaher/Cybersecurity-notes/README.md

 Each folder contains:
 - 📘 LaTeX source (`.tex`) and exported PDF notes
 - 🧪 Example files (payloads, vulnerable snippets, etc.)
-- 🧾 Optional cheat sheets for quick reference
+- 🧾 Readme file for demonstration

 > ⚠️ **Disclaimer:** These materials are for **educational and ethical learning** only.
 > Do **not** use any of this knowledge for unauthorized testing or exploitation.